Table of Contents

 • Underestimating coverage needs

-• Relying solely on employer-provided insurance
+• Relying only on employer-provided insurance

 4. Use an Online Life Insurance Calculator